KhronosGroup/glTF/extensions/Khronos/KHR_lights/README.md

 Many 3D tools and engines support built-in implementations of light types.
 Using this extension, tools can export and engines can import these lights.

-This extension defines five light types: `ambient`, `directional`, `point`, `hemisphere` and `spot`.
+This extension defines five light types: `ambient`, `directional`, `point` and `spot`.

 ## Lights

 Lights define light sources within a scene.

-`ambient` and `hemisphere` lights are not transformable and, thus, can only be defined on the scene.
+`ambient` lights are not transformable and, thus, can only be defined on the scene.
 All other lights are contained in nodes and inherit the transform of that node.

 A conforming implementation of this extension must be able to load light data defined in the asset and has to render the asset using those lights.